 For HSC students to be able to enter University they must choose subjects that generate an Australian Tertiary Admission Rank (ATAR).
-At Ulladulla High School about 35-40% of Year 12 students get a University offer.
 Students may also use the ATAR for other purposes.

 The ATAR is a number between 0 and 100 (with 0.05 increments) that ranks student academic performance by assessing most of their HSC subjects.
 Admission to most university courses is based on ATAR ranking, but other criteria such as portfolio, interview, audition and questionnaires are used for some course selection.
 The ATAR can also be used to determine academic scholarships.